johnperry-math/AoC2018/README.md

 because there _weren't_ many examples to test, so what was the point of trying?

+### Day 17: Reservoir Research

+Even further back in time, you meet elves who are trying to create the North Pole.
+They need water, which is underground.
+There's clay, there's sand, and there's a spring at ground level.
+Water sinks down from the spring.

+1. Determine how many cells
+   between the first and last depth levels in the input will contain water.
+2. Over the long haul, the reservoir will dry up.
+   Determine how many cells will retain water.

+#### Tools

+Nothing special.

+#### Experience

+I should have finished this more quickly, but I got hung up on some special cases.
+Fortunately, this problem is rather visual, so I found them myself, with the help of an example I made up.
+(Included!)

+After that, I got stuck on an answer that was just slightly too high, because I didn't catch the wording about starting from the highest clay block, not from just below ground level.

+#### Visualization

+Coming soon!

 ## Days I tried to solve without the example, but had to give in

 ### Day 3: No Matter How You Slice It